Microsoft Works: Works Suite

-In 1997, Microsoft introduced Microsoft Home Essentials, which packaged several of its home productivity titles into a single suite that was sold for a then low price described in a review by the Chicago Tribune as "one of the best bargains ever offered."
-Home Essentials continued to evolve and, beginning with the 1999 edition, took the namesake of Works, becoming Works Suite.
-A slimmer version of the suite, dubbed Works Deluxe, was also offered for that year, but discontinued thereafter.
+In 1997, Microsoft introduced Microsoft Home Essentials, a home productivity package sold as a low-price suite that a Chicago Tribune review described as "one of the best bargains ever offered."
+Home Essentials evolved to become Works Suite beginning with the 1999 edition, taking the namesake of Works.
+A slimmer version of the suite, Works Deluxe, was offered for that year but was discontinued thereafter.

-As the programs within Works Suite were developed separately and sold individually, each had a unique look and feel.
-They were integrated by a task plane, which picked the appropriate program for the user to accomplish each task.
-In addition to the core programs, each version of Works Suite also included programs such as FoneSync in 2001, and PowerPoint Viewer beginning in 2003.
-Later editions of Works Suite prompted users to upgrade to more featured versions of the included programs at a discounted rate.
+As Works Suite's programs were developed separately and sold individually, each has a unique look and feel.
+They are integrated by a task plane, which picks the appropriate program for the user to accomplish each task.
+Works Suite includes additional programs such as FoneSync in 2001 and PowerPoint Viewer beginning in 2003.
+Later editions prompt users to upgrade to featured versions of the programs at a discount.

-In addition to retail sales, Works Suite was included with the purchase of a new computer by several manufacturers, notably Dell and Gateway.
+In addition to retail sales, Works Suite was included with the purchase of a new computer by companies such as Dell and Gateway.
 Works Suite was discontinued after the 2006 edition.
 Works was later bundled with Word as Works Plus 2008, but this was made available only to OEMs.

 Comparison of bundled Works home productivity suites: